dotlang/language/README.md

 `func process() -> x:int `

 ## Method call resolution
+If no function is defined for a named type but for it's underlying type, that one will be called.

 Method call is done using full dynamic match.
 Developer has to define appropriate functions or forwarding functions.
 This will impose a bit of burden on developer but will simplify compiler, increase method call performance and make code more clear and understandable.
 No unexpected method call.
 To define forwarding function you define a function signature without body, with `-> Target` for the types you want to forward:
 You can have multiple forwading in the same definition and use sum type to group multiple functions.